EVERSE-ResearchSoftware/EVERSE-ResearchSoftware.github.io/content/_index.md

 {{<  /alert >}}
 &nbsp;
 {{< alert icon="bell" iconColor=#80539a  cardColor="#3ea3dc" textColor="#e4e4e3" >}}
-*Our next webinar will be a training session with ENVRI-Hub NEXT on 21st May 2025, 11 AM CEST.
-All information [here](https://envri.eu/envri-hub-next-everse-training-webinar-research-software-quality-assessment/)!*
+*Our next webinar will be the Compute & Accelerator Forum - Julia and GPUs on June 11 2025, 4:30 PM CEST.
+All information [here](https://indico.cern.ch/event/1472683/)!*
 {{<  /alert >}}